Google's 'hypocritical' remote work policies anger employees

 Two Google employees said Hölzle's situation encapsulated the company's "hypocritical" policies.
 Both complained that the relocation represented a double standard in which different rules apply to executives in senior ranks.
 While his approval came last year, Google employees now undergoing the remote work application process have been told decisions won't come until August, at the earliest.
 Approval for Hölzle's move came before the procedure was instituted.

 News of Hölzle's relocation especially stung because he has been particularly vocal against remote work, employees said.
-De Visine, the resigning Googler, said Hölzle had a policy of not letting people work remotely unless they were assigned to an office and that he wouldn't consider remote work for people who hadn't reached a certain level of seniority.
+De Vesine, the resigning Googler, said Hölzle had a policy of not letting people work remotely unless they were assigned to an office and that he wouldn't consider remote work for people who hadn't reached a certain level of seniority.

 A Google spokesman declined to comment on those claims but said every employee is eligible to request remote work, regardless of their group or department.
+After publication of this story, the spokesman added that some employees from all levels of Hölzle's organization will be approved for remote work or office transfers.

 It's unclear if Hölzle's salary will be adjusted to the local market, as required for other employees relocating to a new place.
 The Google spokesman declined to comment on his compensation.
 If the rule applies to Hölzle, he would likely be taking a pay cut.
 Mountain View, California, where Hölzle is based, is 18% more expensive than Auckland, New Zealand's biggest city, according to Expatistan.
 (It's unclear what city Hölzle is moving to.)